 Employers interested in hiring employees must know that the Irish authorities provide several incentives when concluding an employment contract with a person who has been unemployed for a long period of time.
 Under the Job Plus Initiative, the employers can receive EUR 10,000 per employee who qualifies under the specified conditions.
 Our law firm in Ireland can offer you further details about the employment statement and can also intermediate the relations with the Irish authorities.

-- it is a common law jurisdiction so its legal concepts are familiar to all foreign investors;
+- it is a common law jurisdiction, so its legal concepts are familiar to all foreign investors;

 Related to the qualifications of the local workforce, we mention that in 2015, more than 265,000 students began university studies, and more than 30% of them preferred courses related to the fields of technology, engineering, science and mathematics.
 Investors should also know that Ireland is a top business destination for companies operating in the technology sector.

 What are the advantages of a holding company in Ireland?